Quickstart: Create Apache Hadoop cluster in Azure HDInsight using Azure portal

 Sign in to the Azure portal.

-From the Azure portal, navigate to Create a resource > Analytics > HDInsight.
+From the Azure portal, go to Create a resource > Analytics > HDInsight.

-Under HDInsight > Quick create > Basics, enter or select the following values:
+Under Basics, enter or select the following values:

-Property Description Cluster name Enter a name for the Hadoop cluster.
+Property Description Subscription Select your Azure subscription.
+Resource group Create a resource group or select an existing resource group.
+A resource group is a container of Azure components.
+In this case, the resource group contains the HDInsight cluster and the dependent Azure Storage account.
+Cluster name Enter a name for the Hadoop cluster.
 Because all clusters in HDInsight share the same DNS namespace this name needs to be unique.
 The name can consist of up to 59 characters including letters, numbers, and hyphens.
 The first and last characters of the name cannot be hyphens.
-Subscription Select your Azure subscription.
-Cluster type Skip this for now.
-You provide this input in the next step of this procedure.
+Location Select an Azure location where you want to create your cluster.
+Choose a location closer to you for better performance.
+Cluster type Select Select cluster type.
+Then select Hadoop as the cluster type.
+Version The default version for the cluster type will be specified.
+Select from the drop-down list if you wish to specify a different version.
 Cluster login username and password The default login name is admin.
 The password must be at least 10 characters in length and must contain at least one digit, one uppercase, and one lower case letter, one non-alphanumeric character (except characters ' " ` ).
 Make sure you do not provide common passwords such as "Pass@word1".
 Secure Shell (SSH) username The default username is sshuser.
 You can provide another name for the SSH username.
-Use cluster login password for SSH Select this checkbox to use the same password for SSH user as the one you provided for the cluster login user.
-Resource group Create a resource group or select an existing resource group.
-A resource group is a container of Azure components.
-In this case, the resource group contains the HDInsight cluster and the dependent Azure Storage account.
-Location Select an Azure location where you want to create your cluster.
-Choose a location closer to you for better performance.
+Use cluster login password for SSH Select this check box to use the same password for SSH user as the one you provided for the cluster login user.

 From the Storage tab, provide the following values:

-Property Description Primary storage type For this article, select Azure storage to use Azure Storage Blob as the default storage account.
-You can also use Azure Data Lake Storage as the default storage.
-Selection method For this article, select My subscriptions to use a storage account from your Azure subscription.
-To use storage account from other subscriptions, select Access key and then provide the access key for that account.
-Select a Storage account Select Select a Storage account to select an existing storage account, or select Create new.
-If you create a new account, the name must be between 3 and 24 characters in length, and can include numbers and lowercase letters only.
+Property Description Primary storage type Use the default value Azure Storage.
+Selection method Use the default value Select from list.
+Primary storage account Use the drop-down list to select an existing storage account, or select Create new.
+If you create a new account, the name must be between 3 and 24 characters in length, and can include numbers and lowercase letters only Container Use the autopopulated value.

-From the Summary tab, verify the values you selected in the earlier steps.
+From the Review + create tab, verify the values you selected in the earlier steps.

 Select Create.
 It takes about 20 minutes to create a cluster.